What are ants?

 Ants are social creatures.
 When you see one wandering around your house, many more are lurking in the corner, just waiting to enter your home to forage for food and possibly build an indoor nest!

 Like most insects, ants are most active during periods of warmer weather.
 During the spring, summer, and early fall when food is plentiful, ants are out and about in large numbers.
 Gardens, mulch, trash cans and compost bins, pet food bowls, and outdoor eating areas are some of the ant's favorite places to forage for food.

 Where ants nest depends on their species.
 For example, fire ants prefer to nest outside in wide-open sunny areas, while Argentine ants and little black ants like to nest in moist areas, including damp soil or inside near pipes or sinks.
 Acrobat ants live outside under rocks, in dead trees, and around woodpiles.
 Inside they nest in areas of high moisture or fungal growth.
 They love to take advantage of the abandoned nests of carpenter ants.

 How do I get rid of ants?

 If you are looking to eliminate ants from your property, reach out to the professionals at Prewett Pest Control.
-Through advanced technology and convenient and modern services, we offer our East Alabama customers exceptional pest control solutions.
+Through advanced technology and convenient and modern services, we offer our customers exceptional pest control solutions for ants.
 Get rid of ants and keep them from returning to your residential or commercial property by reaching out to Prewett Pest Control.
 Contact us today to learn more about our local and effective ant control services in Auburn, Mobile, Tuscaloosa, and the surrounding communities!